 Those Were The Days

 The Nocturnes release an album and three UK singles in 1968, none of which make it into the charts.
-The album contains a number of cover versions, including two Simon and Garfunkel songs, Homeward Bound and The Sound Of Silence, the Mamas and the Papas' Dedicated To The One I Love - a song that Lyn Paul would record again with the New Seekers - and the Beatles' Here, There And Everywhere - a song that Lyn Paul would also record again with the New Seekers.
-In the UK none of these cover versions are released as 45s but in Germany the Nocturnes' cover of the Crystals' hit Da Doo Ron Ron is selected as a single with Carpet Man on the B-side (Columbia 1 C 006-04 976).
+The album contains a number of cover versions, including two Simon and Garfunkel songs, Homeward Bound and The Sound Of Silence, The Mamas and The Papas' Dedicated To The One I Love - a song that Lyn Paul would record again with the New Seekers - and The Beatles' Here, There And Everywhere - a song that Lyn Paul would also record again with the New Seekers.
+In the UK none of these cover versions are released as 45s but in Germany The Nocturnes' cover of the Crystals' hit Da Doo Ron Ron is selected as a single with Carpet Man on the B-side (Columbia 1 C 006-04 976).

 The Nocturnes make these recordings with a revised line-up featuring new member Pat O'Hearn on keyboards, alongside the more familiar faces of Tanzy (Lyn Paul) and Eve Graham (vocals), Ken Taylor (lead guitar), Nicky Walker (vocals and bass guitar) and group leader Ross Mitchell (vocals and drums).